ktitimbo/ktitimbo/README.md

 <h1 align=center>Kelvin Titimbo</h2>
 <h2 align=center>Theoretical Physicist working on Quantum Physics<h3>
 <br>
 <p align="justify">As a theoretical physicist, I delve deep into the abstract realms of mathematical models to uncover the mysteries of the interaction between light and matter.
-But when the equations reach their limits, the real work begins—numerical methods take over.
+But when the equations reach their limits, we look for alternatives—numerical methods take over.
 That's where the power of computation comes into play, turning theory into tangible results.
 Here, in my repositories, you'll find the tools and projects that bridge the gap between pure theory and practical application.
 Dive in and explore how mathematics meets code to push the boundaries of what's possible.</p>
 <br>

 <h2 style="text-align: left;">Connect with me:</h2>